elliottash/emotionmeter/README.md

 Some notes:
 - If you would like to import the package into your own script outside the package folder, change the directory in the import part `from ... import EmotionMeter` on the first line
-- Change the `data_path` to the path to your data, `text_column` to the text column's name, and `corpus` if you use it for other language or corpus version